 Even with immunosuppression, the body's immune system can recognize the new liver as a foreign invader and develop immune cells, called lymphocytes, to attack it.
 Many patients experience some degree of organ rejection, especially within the first three to six months after transplantation.
 This is usually easily reversed with medications.
 Patients are closely monitored after transplant surgery so that warning signs of rejection can be detected early.

-The immunosuppressant medications used to prevent organ rejection interfere with patients' natural immunity and render patients more susceptible to infections.
-Patients may need to take antibacterial, antiviral, and antifungal medications in order to prevent harmful infections from developing.
+The immunosuppressant medications used to prevent organ rejection interfere with patients' natural immunity and render them more susceptible to infections.
+Patients may need to take antibacterial, antiviral, and antifungal medications to prevent harmful infections from developing.